 ‘‘

-Business and the financial sector can and should become powerful allies to achieve the objective of CO2 neutrality by 2050 set in the Paris Agreement.
-With this dimension of green bonds, we can further expand our commitments.
-The scope and type of the bond probably make it a benchmark measure in the banking landscape.”
+Business and the financial sector can and should become powerful allies in achieving the goal of carbon neutrality by 2050 set out in the Paris Climate Agreement.
+With this dimension of green bonds, we can further strengthen our commitments.
+The size and nature of the bond will likely make it a benchmark measure in the banking landscape."

 Philippe Brassac CEO Crédit Agricole S.A.